UMAprotocol/protocol/packages/monitor-v2/src/monitor-og/README.md

 - `SNAPSHOT_TIMEOUT` is the number of milliseconds to wait before starting the first retry when trying to fetch IPFS and GraphQL data for Snapshot verification.
 If not provided, this defaults to 1000.
 After the first retry, this does exponential backoff (using a factor of 2).
+- `TENDERLY_USER`, `TENDERLY_PROJECT` and `TENDERLY_ACCESS_KEY` are used to simulate proposed transaction execution on
+  Tenderly.
+If any of these are missing, the bot will skip the simulation.